CalebiroLab/GABAB_FLNA/README.md

 >Sungkaworn, T. et al. Single-molecule imaging reveals receptor-G protein interactions at cell surface hot spots.
 Nature 550, 543–547 (2017).

 ### Analysis of diffusive states
-The trajectories are first analysed with an algorithm that detects transient trapping events for each trajectory and each channel, described in
+The trajectories are first analysed with an algorithm that detects transient trapping events for each trajectory and each channel:
->Lanoiselée, Y., Grimes, J., Koszegi, Z. & Calebiro, D. Detecting transient trapping from a single trajectory: A structural approach.
-Entropy 23, 1–16 (2021).

 The code for transient trapping detection can be downloaded here: https://github.com/YannLanoiselee/Transient_trapping_analysis

-Please cite
+When using this code, please cite the paper
 >Lanoiselée, Y., Grimes, J., Koszegi, Z. & Calebiro, D. Detecting transient trapping from a single trajectory: A structural approach.
 Entropy 23, 1–16 (2021).

 Then, the information about transient trapping is combined with that of colocalization between C1 and C2 over time using the script “cycle_states_forced_or_not.m”.
 This generates a file ‘{movie_name_basis}-C{n}_list_states.mat’ for each movie and channel n in the folder ‘global_folders.state_analysis_folder’.